-What about the people in the town experiment?
+How about the people in the town experiment?
 Will they get paid?

 No, they get to live in an incredible town, and they get a chance to contribute to our research which in turn will benefit them.
 I think that’s enough.
-Besides, the experiment is limited and not the livelong monitoring of everyone’s interests and stupidities.
+Besides, the experiment is limited and not the livelong monitoring of anyone’s interests and stupidities.

 In short: I want to choose what I see when and how.
 And I don’t want to please some giant tech corp, or be tricked into constant consuming or sharing.
 I want to be my own master in every way.
 I’m sick of any and every kind of manipulation and the constant animation to share and compare.